Logo

 For example, in the 1990s and early 2000s when interest rates fluctuated between 3.5% and 14.88%, those lucky enough to fix at the lower end of the scale were offered a lot of protection.

 Equally, a variable rate mortgage can offer an opportunity to access lower interest rates and therefore lower monthly repayments.
 To understand whether a variable rate might suit you, calculate what your monthly repayments would be with the current market rates on variable mortgages.
-Add 1%, 2% and 3% to the interest rate and check the repayments.
-Does that seem comfortable for you?
-If not, the risk might not be worth the potential reward for you.
+To test your affordability, calculate your monthly repayments by adding the following to current variable rates:

 It’s always best to seek expert advice when it comes to deciding whether to fix your mortgage or not.
 If you feel overwhelmed looking at the different rates available, get in touch with our expert team.